broadinstitute/depmap-portal/data-prep-pipeline/README.md

 Then click on build.
 Optionally choose one of the parameters if you would like a clean start or start with a specific export or want to automatically rebuild the db once done.

+## How to add a new dataset

+Please follow these steps:

+1. Write your conseq script and add that to the `data-prep-pipeline/data_prep_pipeline` directory.
+2. If it consumes a python script, then please add that to the `data-prep-pipeline/scripts` directory.
+3. If you would like the output file to be uploaded to Taiga, then please add that to the `data-prep-pipeline/data_prep_pipeline/publish.conseq` file.
+There's a `upload_to_taiga.py` script that can be used to upload in a simplified manner.

 #### Note

 Transformed and uploaded data should have samples as the row header/index and feature names as the column headers.